-Chief Justice ROBERTS, with whom Justice SCALIA, Justice THOMAS, and Justice ALITO join, dissenting.
+CHIEF JUSTICE ROBERTS, with whom JUSTICE SCALIA, JUSTICE THOMAS, and JUSTICE ALITO join, dissenting.

 Today the Court strikes down as inadequate the most generous set of procedural protections ever afforded aliens detained by this country as enemy combatants.
 The political branches crafted these procedures amidst an ongoing military conflict, after much careful investigation and thorough debate.
-The Court rejects them today out of hand, without bothering to say what due process rights the detainees possess, without explaining how the statute fails to vindicate those rights, and before a single petitioner has exhausted the procedures under the law.
+The Court rejects them today out of hand, without bothering to say what due process rights the detainees possess, without explaining how the statute fails to vindicate those rights, and before a single petitioner has even attempted to avail himself of the law's operation.
 And to what effect?
 The majority merely replaces a review system designed by the people's representatives with a set of shapeless procedures to be defined by federal courts at some future date.
 One cannot help but think, after surveying the modest practical results of the majority's ambitious opinion, that this decision is not really about the detainees at all, but about control of federal policy regarding enemy combatants.

 The majority is adamant that the Guantanamo detainees are entitled to the protections of habeas corpus-its opinion begins by deciding that question.
 I regard the issue as a difficult one, primarily because of the unique and unusual jurisdictional status of Guantanamo Bay.
-I nonetheless agree with Justice SCALIA's analysis of our precedents and the pertinent history of the writ, and accordingly join his dissent.
+I nonetheless agree with JUSTICE SCALIA's analysis of our precedents and the pertinent history of the writ, and accordingly join his dissent.
 The important point for me, however, is that the Court should have resolved these cases on other grounds.
 Habeas is most fundamentally a procedural right, a mechanism for contesting the legality of executive detention.
 The critical threshold question in these cases, prior to any inquiry about the writ's scope, is whether the system the political branches designed protects whatever rights the detainees may possess.
 If so, there is no need for any additional process, whether called "habeas" or something else.

 Congress entrusted that threshold question in the first instance to the Court of Appeals for the District of Columbia Circuit, as the Constitution surely allows Congress to do.
-See Detainee Treatment Act of 2005(DTA), § 1005(e)(2)(A), 119 Stat.
+See Detainee Treatment Act of 2005 (DTA), §1005(e)(2)(A), 119 Stat.
 2742.
-But before the D.C.
-Circuit has addressed the issue, the Court cashiers the statute, and without answering this critical threshold question itself.
-The Court does eventually get around to asking whether review under the DTA is, as the Court frames it, an "adequate substitute" for habeas, ante, at 2262, but even 2280 then its opinion fails to determine what rights the detainees possess and whether the DTA system satisfies them.
-The majority instead compares the undefined DTA process to an equally undefined habeas right-one that is to be given shape only in the future by district courts on a caseby-case basis.
+But before the D. C. Circuit has addressed the issue, the Court cashiers the statute, and without answering this critical threshold question itself.
+The Court does eventually get around to asking whether review under the DTA is, as the Court frames it, an "adequate substitute" for habeas, ante, at 42, but even then its opinion fails to determine what rights the detainees possess and whether the DTA system satisfies them.
+The majority instead compares the undefined DTA process to an equally undefined habeas right-one that is to be given shape only in the future by district courts on a case-bycase basis.
 This whole approach is misguided.